labdaddy/KVM/Creating-vms.md

 - `sudo virt-install --name server1 --memory 2048 --vcpus 1 --disk size=20 --os-variant centos8 --cdrom /home/primero/Documents/iso/CentOS-8.2.2004-x86_64-minimal.iso`
 - `sudo virt-install --name ubuntuserver --ram 2048 --vcpus 1 --disk size=20 --cdrom /home/primero/Documents/iso/ubuntu-18.04.3-server-amd64.iso --os-variant ubuntu18.04 --os-type linux`
 ##### NOTE: If you keep getting permission errors on the file path try shutting down the machine.
 Sometimes after restarting this command will suddenly work fine.
 In Ubuntu 20, another issue could be that AppArmor is getting in the way.
 If you are getting errors like "failed to connect" or "not connected to KVM/ QEMU" or something similar, its probably AppArmor.
+The content below is from the following source: [Kifarunix](https://kifarunix.com/how-to-fix-qemu-kvm-not-connected-error-on-ubuntu-20-04/)

 To do some checking: `id -nG` will make sure that you are part of the libvirt group.